reactive-python/reactpy/docs/source/guides/adding-interactivity/index.rst

 Section 1: Responding to Events
 -------------------------------

-IDOM lets you add event handlers to your parts of the interface.
+ReactPy lets you add event handlers to your parts of the interface.
 This means that you can define synchronous or asynchronous functions that are triggered when a particular user interaction occurs like clicking, hovering, of focusing on form inputs, and more.

-.. idom:: responding-to-events/_examples/button_prints_message
+.. reactpy:: responding-to-events/_examples/button_prints_message

 It may feel weird to define a function within a function like this, but doing so allows the ``handle_event`` function to access information from within the scope of the